sylvainbx/rust-book-fr/FRENCH/src/ch06-01-defining-an-enum.md

 `IpAddrKind` is now a custom data type that we can use elsewhere in our code.
 -->

-`TypeAdresseIp` est maintenant un type de données personnalisé que nous pouvons utiliser n'importe où dans notre code.
+`SorteAdresseIp` est maintenant un type de données personnalisé que nous pouvons utiliser n'importe où dans notre code.

 <!--